Get Career Guidance Grounded in the Standard

 Code Review (practitioner):

-[x] Provides actionable feedback on design intent, not just style (PR #198)
+[x] Provides actionable feedback on design intent, not just style (review-coupling-pr)

 [ ] Mentors others on review quality